 To qualify for internship placements, students must display effective competencies in oral English, both comprehension and expression, as well as in articulation, fluency and voice.
 Each student will be screened for effectiveness of communicative skills by her/his faculty advisor during an initial meeting in Year 1 of the program.
 Students requiring assistance will be directed to appropriate resources for remedial help.
-In the event a student is unable to demonstrate effective competency in oral English prior to the initial internship, the student generally will be required to withdraw from the program.
-The Examinations Committee may consider alternatives.
+In the event a student is unable to demonstrate effective competency in oral English prior to the initial internship, the department will support the student in developing skills and attributes essential for SLP entry-level practice.